neon-smart-studio/NeonOS/documentation/bsp-guide/bsp.rst

 development boards.
 Realize that much more can be defined as part of a machine's configuration file.
-In general, you can learn about related variables that this example does not have by locating the variables in the ":ref:`ref-manual/ref-variables:variables glossary`" in the Yocto Project Reference Manual.
+In general, you can learn about related variables that this example does not have by locating the variables in the ":ref:`ref-manual/variables:variables glossary`" in the Yocto Project Reference Manual.

 -  :term:`PREFERRED_PROVIDER_virtual/xserver <PREFERRED_PROVIDER>`:
    The recipe that provides "virtual/xserver" when more than one provider is found.
-In this case, the recipe that provides "virtual/xserver" is "xserver-xorg", which exists in ``poky/meta/recipes-graphics/xorg-xserver``.
+In this case, the recipe that provides "virtual/xserver" is "xserver-xorg", available in ``poky/meta/recipes-graphics/xorg-xserver``.

--  :term:`XSERVER`: The packages that
-   should be installed to provide an X server and drivers for the machine.
-In this example, the "xserver-xorg" and "xf86-video-modesetting" are installed.

 -  :term:`MACHINE_EXTRA_RRECOMMENDS`:
    A list of machine-dependent packages not essential for booting the